wp-plugins/tpg-get-posts/readme.txt

 This plugin adds the ability to put a shortcode tag in a page or post and have it display a list of posts formatted similarly to the standard blog.
 The posts can be selected by one or more tag values, suchs as tags, category, category_name or any other option supported by the WP get_posts function, to show only items relevant for the page.

-By default it will show the 5 most recent posts ordered in reverse date order, but it will accept any of the options provided by the [get_posts template tag]( href=http://codex.wordpress.org/Template_Tags/get_posts ).
+By default it will show the 5 most recent posts ordered in reverse date order, but it will accept most of the options provided by the [get_posts template tag]( href=http://codex.wordpress.org/Template_Tags/get_posts ).
+If the value of the paramter is an array, it must be parsed by the plugin and not all parms have been implemented.

 To use it, just put the following into the HTML of any page or post, use as many times as you like on the same page: